mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 is neither scored nor plotted.
 A merge gives the joined cell the mean of the pair it replaces, so removing a nearly empty top cell still exports about half the pair's mass.
 Across the current cohort the series runs about 1.5 times melt, which measures the regridding rule rather than mass leaving the surface.
-Signed mass/energy ledgers and their non-cancelling gross channels remain separate so numerical closure cannot hide opposing remesh or domain exchanges.
+The budget carries signed per-channel nets; the closure tolerances normalize with per-row component magnitudes so numerical closure cannot hide opposing remesh or domain exchanges.

 The orchestration entry point is `test/verification/run_promice_ablation_evaluation.m`.
 An empty `case_ids`